 3. Double click on the installer

-4. Open Microsoft Edge.
+4. Open Microsoft Edge

 curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg sudo install -o root -g root -m 644 microsoft.gpg /etc/apt/trusted.gpg.d/ sudo sh -c 'echo "deb [arch=amd64] https://packages.microsoft.com/repos/edge stable main" > /etc/apt/sources.list.d/microsoft-edge-dev.list' sudo rm microsoft.gpg

-microsoft-edge-dev from a command prompt.
+microsoft-edge from a command prompt.

-How to Uninstall Edge
+How to Uninstall Microsoft Edge

-Just open a new Terminal window and run:
+Open a new Terminal window and run:

-sudo apt remove microsoft-edge-*
+sudo apt remove microsoft-edge-stable

 That’s it; you learned how to install Microsoft Edge browser on Ubuntu, Linux Mint, and other distributions in this article.
-All that’s left for you to do now is to open the browser up and start surfing the web!

 While most Linux users will shudder at the thought of using it, I think it’s great to have the choice of using Edge on Linux.